 1. Do You Have Prior Remote Work Experience?

 This question can be almost always expected.
-You don’t have to worry if you have no prior experience with working from home.
+You don’t have to worry if you have no prior experience with working from home listed on your resume.
 The idea is to be completely honest.
-If you’ve worked remotely before, talk about that.
+If you’ve worked remotely before, talk about that beyond details on your resume.
 If you have no experience of full-time remote work, you can let the interviewer know of the same.
 You can talk about freelance projects that you may have worked on for clients from another city or country.

 While answering this question, it is great to show a keen interest in remote work even if you haven’t worked from home before.
 You can do so by answering your interview questions while keeping an energetic and cheerful disposition.